Volume spikes on sector reshuffle, quadruple witching

 “It will be a net positive demand for eBay.”

-Apple (AAPL.O) will remain in the tech sector but will see its share float fall about 5 percent due to Berkshire Hathaway’s (BRKa.N) growing position in the iPhone maker.
+Apple will remain in the tech sector but will see its share float fall about 5 percent due to Berkshire Hathaway’s growing position in the iPhone maker.
 ITG expects fund managers will need to sell more than 39 million shares due to the smaller float.

 Some strategists expect the sector changes to cause little disruption to the market because money managers have had a long time to prepare.
 S&P Dow Jones Indices announced the overhaul in November 2017.